-7.3.5 Active Discharge
+7.3.6 Active Discharge

-The active discharge function uses an internal MOSFET that connects a resistor ($R{PULLDOWN}$) to ground when the LDO is disabled in order to actively discharge the output voltage.
+The active discharge function uses an internal MOSFET that connects a resistor (R{PULLDOWN}) to ground when the LDO is disabled in order to actively discharge the output voltage.
 The active discharge circuit is activated by driving EN to logic low to disable the device, when the voltage at IN or BIAS is below the UVLO threshold, or when the regulator is in thermal shutdown.
+Active discharge does not operate when both IN and BIAS are off, because this function requires sufficient input voltage to turn on the internal MOSFET.